Pre-Lie algebras in positive characteristic: Restricted pre-Lie algebras

 \section{Restricted pre-Lie algebras}

 We recall that M. Gerstenhaber has defined the notion of pre-Lie algebra in \cite{Ger}.
-In particular, the Lie bracket involved in Gerstenhaber structure on Hochschild cohomology comes from a pre-Lie structure.
+In particular, the Lie bracket involved in the Gerstenhaber structure on Hochschild cohomology comes from a pre-Lie structure.
 Moreover, pre-Lie algebras appeared in E. Vinberg's work on convex homogeneous cones \cite{Vi} and they play an important role in the differential geometry of flat manifolds \cite{Milnor2}.
 Besides, the theory of pre-Lie algebras has received a great impulse, because of its applications to renormalization, as formalized by A. Connes and D. Kreimer \cite{Co}.
+For a survey on pre-Lie algebras the reader may consult the paper of D. Burde \cite{Bur2}.

 \begin{definition} A \emph{left pre-Lie algebra} $(A,{-,-})$ is a $k$-vector space equipped with a binary operation $\{-,-\}: A\rightarrow A$ such that the following relation holds:

 \end{definition}